itsluap/books/the_wrong_answer/chapters/chapter-07-the-ministry-responds.md

 “I heard the chord,” Mara said.
 “Twice.”

 Helen’s eyes flicked to the tiny Unit.
 The Unit blinked a slow, recorded blink.
 “We appreciate your calm.”
-She angled the tablet so that a graph faced Mara: a line of compliance.
-A line of variance.
-A line called sentiment, which had been made up and then given a number.
+She angled the tablet so that a graph faced Mara: a line for compliance.
+A line for differences (their variance score).
+A line called mood (their “sentiment” number).
 “These are our concerns.
 You are very engaged.
 We celebrate engagement.
 But sometimes engagement becomes… particular.”

 “Curious,” Mara said.